Apeiros-46B/nvim/README.md

 - fzf
 - git
+- ripgrep
+- python-pynvim
 - a Nerd Font in your terminal
-- ripgrep
-- Python 3

 ## Installation

 1. `cd ~/.config`
 2. `git clone https://github.com/Apeiros-46B/nvim`
-3. Start `nvim` once (ignore the errors) and wait for the bootstrapping process to finish
+3. Start `nvim` once (ignore the errors) and wait for the plugin downloading to finish
 4. Start `nvim` again.
-It should be successfully installed this time
+The config should be successfully installed this time

 ## Screenshots